Giraffes running across plain in Serengeti

 Day 3: Northern Serengeti

-Today's game drive takes us into northern Serengeti, a slightly quieter section of the park.
+Today's game drive takes us into the northern Serengeti, a quieter section of this famous park.
 Look out for the massive herds of wildebeest, zebras and antelopes making dangerous crossings of the croc-infested Mara River during the Great Migration.
 These are chaotic scenes that have to be seen to be believed!
-Also see if you can spot lions, hyenas and other predators who track the herds looking for a kill.
+Also see if you can spot lions, leopards, hyenas and other predators who track the herds looking for a kill.
+Since this is Big Five country, you might also be lucky and spot some rhinos, buffaloes and elephants.

 Safari vehicle in the Serengeti, what is the Serengeti famous for?